 When directed by the Engineer, remove or uncover completed Work to allow inspection.
 After the Engineer’s inspection, restore the Work according to the requirements of the Contract Documents.
-If the inspected Work conformed to the requirements of the Contract Documents, the Department will pay for uncovering or removing and restoring the Work as Extra Work according to .
-If the inspected Work did not conform to the Contract Documents, the Department will not pay for uncovering or removing and restoring the Work.
+If the inspected Work conformed to the requirements of the Contract Documents, the LPA will pay for uncovering or removing and restoring the Work as Extra Work according to 109.05.
+If the inspected Work did not conform to the Contract Documents, the LPA will not pay for uncovering or removing and restoring the Work.

-The Department shall have the discretion to dictate the level of inspection for any item of work.
-The Contractor bears sole responsibility for the quality of Work and compliance with the contract regardless of the Department’s level of inspection.
+The LPA shall have the discretion to dictate the level of inspection for any item of work.
+The DBT bears sole responsibility for the quality of Work and compliance with the contract regardless of the LPA’s level of inspection.

-The Department’s failure to identify defective Work or material shall not, in any way, prevent later rejection when defective Work or material is discovered, or obligate the Department to grant acceptance under or .
+The LPA’s failure to identify defective Work or material shall not, in any way, prevent later rejection when defective Work or material is discovered, or obligate the LPA to grant acceptance under 109.11 or 109.12.

 Inspection of Work may include inspection by representatives of other government agencies or railroad corporations that pay a portion of the cost of the Work.
-This inspection will not make other government agencies or railroad corporations a party to the Contract and will not interfere with the rights of the Contractor or Department.
+This inspection will not make other government agencies or railroad corporations a party to the Contract and will not interfere with the rights of the DBT or LPA.

 105.11 Removal of Defective and Unauthorized Work.
 Work that does not conform to the requirements of the Contract is defective.

-Unless the Department formally accepts defective Work according to , immediately remove and replace defective Work.
+Unless the LPA formally accepts defective Work according to 105.03, immediately remove and replace defective Work.

-Unauthorized Work is Work done contrary to the instructions of the Engineer, beyond the plan lines, or any extra work done without the Department’s permission.
-The Department will not pay for unauthorized Work.
-The Engineer may order the Contractor to remove or replace unauthorized Work at no expense to the Department.
+Unauthorized Work is Work done contrary to the instructions of the Engineer, beyond the plan lines, or any extra work done without the LPA’s permission.
+The LPA will not pay for unauthorized Work.
+The Engineer may order the DBT to remove or replace unauthorized Work at no expense to the LPA.

-If the Contractor fails to comply with the Engineer’s orders under the provisions of this subsection, the DCA may correct or remove and replace defective or unauthorized Work and deduct the costs from the Contract Price.
+If the DBT fails to comply with the Engineer’s orders under the provisions of this subsection, the PRC or CPE may correct or remove and replace defective or unauthorized Work and deduct the costs from the Contract Price.

 105.12 Load Restrictions.
 Comply with all legal load restrictions when hauling materials on public roads.